sarahkemp/TwentyFourteen-accordion-menu/README.md

 #TwentyFourteen Accordion Menu
 =============================

-##Author: Advice Interactive Group
+##Author: Andrew Taylor

 ### Description
-Adds accordion functionality to the Top primary menu in the WordPress TwentyFourteen theme on mobile.
+WordPress plugin that adds accordion functionality to the Top primary menu in the WordPress TwentyFourteen theme (version 1.2) on mobile.

 ###License: GPL2
-Copyright 2014  Advice Interactive Group  (email : info@adviceineractive.com)
+Copyright 2014  Andrew Taylor  (email : andrew@ataylor.me)

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as